How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Validation-Based Tuning of Unlearning Hyperparameters

 \subsection{Validation-Based Hyperparameter Tuning}

-As explained in the previous subsection, the performance criteria for unlearning can be more intricate than for standard learning and depend on the specific unlearning goal (i.e., privacy or bias removal).
-Therefore, we define here \textit{validation-based hyperparameter tuning} to maximize the performance of a given unlearning method for the specific DNN architecture, parameterization level (i.e., width), and classification task (i.e., dataset) given by the original model.
-This validation-based tuning is crucial, as the examined unlearning methods were originally tuned to specific settings and DNN widths that we significantly deviate from for studying the parameterization level effect on unlearning.
-Without this tuning, suboptimal unlearning hyperparameters can severely degrade the unlearning method's potential performance.
+As explained in the previous subsection, the performance criteria for unlearning are more intricate than for standard learning and depend on the specific unlearning goal (privacy or bias removal).
+Therefore, we define \textit{validation-based hyperparameter tuning} to optimize the performance of each unlearning method for the specific DNN architecture, parameterization level (width), and classification task (dataset) of the original model.
+This tuning is crucial, as the examined methods were originally tuned for specific settings and widths that differ from ours.
+Without it, suboptimal hyperparameters can severely degrade an unlearning method's performance.

 We propose two new optimization objectives for validation-based tuning of unlearning hyperparameters, one objective is for the privacy goal and the second is for the bias removal goal.
 Both of these objectives aim to balance between the unlearning goal and maintaining a good test error, which is estimated by a validation error using a validation set \(\mathcal{D}_{\rm val}\) that includes examples $(\vec{x}, y)$ not from the training set nor the test set.